EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ### Please respect others in the space (See the note about Sound, below).

-### Please lock the door when you leave if no one else is on your side.
+### Please turn off the heat & lock the door when you leave if no one else is on your side.

 ## Monthly Memberships Only